tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 the benefits of varied training.

-The present work examines whether the commonly observed benefits of varied training can be accounted for by a theoretrically motivated measure of the similarity between training throws and the testing solution space.
+The present work examines whether the commonly observed benefits of varied training can be accounted for by a theoretically motivated measure of the similarity between training throws and the testing solution space.
 We first attempt to replicate previous work finding an advantage of varied training over constant training in a projectile